Current Editors BC Opportunities

 Editors BC would not function without the dedication and talents of our many volunteers.

-As a way to appreciate their work, each month, one volunteer will be chosen to receive one credit for a free Editors BC professional development seminar of their choice.
-The volunteer of the month will also receive the opportunity to have a volunteer spotlight article published in the West Coast Editor.
+In order to reward their work and provide an incentive, each month, one volunteer will be chosen to receive one credit for a free Editors BC professional development seminar of their choice.
+The volunteer of the month will also receive the opportunity to have a volunteer spotlight article published in West Coast Editor.